EPFL-Center-for-Imaging/splinebox/docs/index.rst

     .. raw:: html

       <p>
-        We compare the performance to splinbox to scipy's splines on three main tasks:
+        We compare the performance to splinbox to SciPy's splines on three main tasks:
         <ul>
         <li>Spline creation give a set of knots</li>
         <li>Evaluation of a spline at a given parameter value</li>
         <li>Data approximation using least-squares fitting</li>
         </ul>
-        Splinebox out performs scipy by approximately two orders of maginitued on the first two tasks and achives comparable performance for least-squares fitting of splines with 10 knots.
+        Splinebox out performs SciPy by approximately two orders of maginitued on the first two tasks and achives comparable performance for least-squares fitting of splines with 10 knots.
         <a href="./auto_examples/plot_performance_comparison_with_scipy.html">See detailed comparison →</a>
       </p>